Marie Manthey

-Marie Schuber Manthey (born July 17, 1935) is an American nurse, author, and entrepreneur.
-She is recognized as one of the originators of Primary Nursing, an innovative system of nursing care delivery.
+Marie Schuber Manthey (July 17, 1935 – December 12, 2024) was an American nurse, author and businesswoman.
+She was one of the originators of primary nursing, a system of nursing care delivery.

 Manthey was named a Living Legend of the American Academy of Nursing in 2015.
-The Living Legends designation honors individuals with "extraordinary contributions to the nursing profession, sustained over the course of their careers."
+The Living Legends designation honors individuals with "extraordinary contributions to the nursing profession, sustained over the course of their careers".

+Manthey died on December 12, 2024, at the age of 89.

 Education

 Manthey received a diploma in nursing from St. Elizabeth Hospital in Chicago, Illinois in 1956.
 After passing the Illinois State Boards, she joined the University of Chicago Medical Center as a staff nurse, and then became an assistant head nurse and then head nurse on a twenty-bed surgical floor there.
 She received her Bachelor of Science in Nursing Administration in 1962 and her Master of Science, Nursing Administration in 1964, both from the University of Minnesota School of Nursing in Minneapolis.
 Manthey was awarded an honorary doctorate from the University of Minnesota in 1999.